NCAR/FAIR-Facilities-Instruments/index.md

 Giri is the Section Head of the Earth System Informatics and Data Discovery section at Oak Ridge National Laboratory.
 He is responsible for overseeing data center groups that manage the earth and environmental data centers.

+### Dylan Ruediger

+Dylan is Program Manager, Research Enterprise at Ithaka S+R, a not-for-profit research organization that specializes in leveraging cross-sector engagement with academic administration and leadership, scholarly communications, scholarly societies, libraries, and information technology services.
+He is an expert on maximizing opportunities for researcher sharing to advance FAIR and open science principles, for example, in a current NSF-funded project on Leveraging Data Communities to Advance Open Science.

 ### Shelley Stall

 Shelley is the Sr. Director for Data Leadership for the American Geophysical Union (AGU).
 Shelley is a leader in the Earth science publishing industry, serving as a community organizer for data repositories and publishers to develop community conventions for the use of PIDs in scientific publications (Stall et al, 2019).